-Applications of the morphotype test
+Applications of the mussel morphotype test

-In our opinion, the morphotype test can be universally applied as an alternative to genotyping in three fields.
+The E/T morphotype test can be universally applied as an alternative to genotyping in three fields.
 Firstly, it can be used for monitoring the taxonomic structure of commercial and wild populations, in particular those used in the “mussel watch” contaminant monitoring programs, because deviations of the morphotype frequencies may be a warning sign of the taxonomic change.
-Secondly, it may prove useful for mapping the species distribution.
+Secondly, it may prove useful for mapping the species distributions.
 Detailed mapping is likely to require a great number of samples because the distribution of the species in contact zones is usually highly mosaic (see Katolikova et al. 2016 and references therein).
 Thirdly, the morphotype test can be used when only dead mussel shells are available, e.g. for interpretations of the taxonomic structure of natural history collections or samples of dead shells left behind by some mussel predators.